Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 • Lightly oil the grates with a paper towel dipped in oil (never spray directly onto a hot grill).

-• Move to indirect heat and cook 20–25 minutes, or until internal temperature reaches 165°F (74°C).
+• Move to direct heat and cook for 2-3 minutes on each side, or until internal temperature reaches 165°F (74°C).
+This will develop a nice beautiful caramelized crust.

 • Rest 5 minutes before slicing.